jack23247/blog/_posts/2021-03-19-netbsd-vax-netboot.md

 -ESA0 (08-00-2B-0F-CA-8C)
 ```

-Be sure to jot down the MACWhich address, because we'll need it to boot the system.
-It's time to download the MOP loader: I've chosen to use NetBSD 1.6.2 because it's the last 1.x release and it's fairly quick.
+Be sure to jot down the MAC address, because we'll need it to boot the system.
+It's time to download the MOP loader: I've chosen to use NetBSD 1.5.3 because it's the last 1.x release to include a MOP loader (which could be used with later versions as well) and it's not too heavy.

 ```
 edmonton$ wget http://archive.netbsd.org/pub/NetBSD-archive/NetBSD-1.5.3/vax/installation/netboot/boot.mop